 And in several cases, when a tool founds your relationship and you stop using it like you used to—something else steps in to fill that void, and it’s usually not the company you’ve kept online.

 Did our real-life commitments kill the social in social media?

 The New Media

-So what happened to the social media scene in Toronto?
+So, what happened to the social media scene in Toronto?
 Did it sell out?
-Was it abandoned by a user base that got too big too quickly, changing how they interacted with the very tools that got them where they are?
-Or did “life” simply get in the way with its relationships and jobs and babies, leaving little time to tweet ‘n’ greet?
+Was it abandoned by a user base that got too big too quickly, changing how they interacted with the tools that got them where they are?
+Or did “life” simply get in the way with its relationships, jobs, and babies, leaving little time to tweet ‘n’ greet?

 It’s a little of Column A, a little of Column Z. There’re likely a million reasons why those who were the most visible in the scene up and vanished to what we hope are better places, but I think everyone just grew up a little.